penpot/penpot/docs/01-Development-Environment.md

 and you can go directly to it using `ctrl+b 2` shortcut.

-By default the backend will be started in non-interactive mode for convenience but you can just press `Ctrl+c` and execute `clojure -J-XX:-OmitStackTraceInFastThrow -Adev:repl` for start the repl.
+By default the backend will be started in non-interactive mode for convenience but you can just press `Ctrl+c` and execute `./bin/repl` for start the repl.

 On the REPL you have this helper functions:
 - `(start)`: start all the environment
 - `(stop)`: stops the environment
 - `(restart)`: stops, reload and start again.

+And many other that are defined in the `tests/user.clj` file.

 If some exception is raised when code is reloaded, just use `(repl/refresh-all)` in order to finish correctly the code swaping and later use `(restart)` again.

-If this is your first run, you maybe want to load fixtures first:
-`(load-fixtures)`.

 For more information, please refer to: `03-Backend-Guide.md`.